 |1 Ekspres Rakyat||****||****|

-Please Note : the Langkawi Express night train number 21 that used to operate between Butterworth and KL is no longer stopping at Butterworth from 1st September 2015.
+Please Note : There is no longer a sleeper train from Penang to Kuala Lumpur as the Langkawi Express night train number 21 (that used to operate between Butterworth and KL), is no longer stopping at Butterworth from 1st September 2015.

-If you would like to still catch the night train to KL, you can use the new Komuter Trains that operate every three hours to Parit Buntar, where you can connect to Train 21.
+If you would like to still catch the night train to KL, you can use the new Komuter Trains to Parit Buntar, where you can connect to Train 21.

 Fares shown below are for one-way tickets.
 No discount applies to return fares.